Frequently asked questions (FAQ)

 What is a carbon footprint?

 A carbon footprint measures all the carbon dioxide (CO2) and other greenhouse gases emitted directly or indirectly by an activity or product we use.
 Direct emissions of CO2 come from the burning of fossil fuels for energy in our homes and transportation.

-Yet, it is often the population within service-based economies that are driving the demand for manufactured goods.
+Yet, it is often the consumers within service-based economies that are driving the demand for manufactured goods.
 Individual carbon footprinting allows us to take this into account and measure the emissions attributed to our day-to-day consumption decisions.

 What is ecological 'overshoot'?

 The word overshoot is used to describe a level of consumption that is greater than a region's ecological limits.

 In other words we are using and degrading the world's resources and systems at a level that is unsustainable in the long-term.

 This concept has also been likened to a person's bank balance.
 We can live beyond our means in the short term by using savings or credit but we will go bankrupt if we continue to do it in the long-term.
 At some point the person will have to not only live within their financial means but also have to pay back their overdraft.

 Overshoot puts the spotlight on the reality of living in a world with ecological limits in a simple way that people seem to understand.